-Working small kitchen storage ideas into a small kitchen design is a must, particularly with a view to keeping worktops neat and clear, which in turn will help your kitchen feel larger.
+Working small kitchen storage into a small kitchen design is a must, particularly with a view to keeping worktops neat and clear, which in turn will help your kitchen feel larger.
 Storage jar ideas and clever pantry storage ideas will all keep your cupboards neat and anything kept on the worktops looking organised.

 What does a new small kitchen cost?

 An average size new kitchen costs from around £3,000 for good quality units, while worktops cost from £100, and appliances and fitting can vary from a few hundred pounds to more than £2,000, according to the design.
 How much cabinetry and worktop a small kitchen will accommodate does depend on the layout (see above), so a figure of £17/m² for off-the-shelf units and worksurfaces may also help you prepare a budget.

 Will you need planning permission for a small kitchen?

 New units and fittings don’t require building regulations approval, but drainage and electrical works may.